ryyyysoul/EDMPortfolio/Midterm Task 2/README.md

 # ***Midterm Lab Task 2 - Data Cleaning and Transformation using POWER QUERY***
-For this task we are given a Flat data from Excel (See rawfile) and we are Task to perform Data CLeaning and Preparation
+This portfolio provides an in-depth overview of the process involved in data cleaning and preparation utilizing Power Query, a powerful tool for data manipulation.
+The dataset under consideration comprises several interconnected tables, each containing valuable information that requires meticulous attention.
+Throughout this portfolio, various cleaning techniques will be applied systematically to enhance the overall quality and consistency of the data.
+This preparatory work is crucial, as it lays the foundation for effective analysis and ensures that the insights derived from the data are reliable and meaningful.
+By addressing issues such as missing values, duplicate entries, and inconsistencies, we can significantly improve the dataset's integrity and usability, ultimately leading to more accurate and insightful analyses.
 ## **STEP 1 - Data Cleaning process**
-- Load the raw file
+- Download the dataset (Uncleaned_DS_jobs.csv)
-- Fit Column and row width and height
-- TRIM extra spaces
-- Remove NULL values
-- Remove Duplicates
+- Open Excel
+- Go to Data → New Query → Open File → Text/CSV
+- Click Load and then Edit using Power Query Editor
-## **STEP 2 - Normalization**
+## **STEP 2 - Duplicate Raw Data**
+- Right-click the dataset in the Queries pane
-- Performed 1NF
+- Select Duplicate
-- Perform Table split using 2NF
-- Perform 3 NF
-Mapped the Normalized tables as a Physical Data Model
+## **STEP 3 - Clean Salary Data**
+## **STEP 4 - Duplicate Raw Data**
+## **STEP 5 - Duplicate Raw Data**
+Here are the screenshots showcasing the table transformation process
-## **STEP 3 - Here's the screenshot of my output before I started data cleaning (See screenshot)**
+## **STEP 6 - Here's the screenshot of my output before I started data cleaning (See screenshot)**
 <img src="Images/raw2.png" alt="Alt Text" width="900" height="800">

-## **STEP 4 - Here's the screenshot of my output after I started data cleaning (See screenshot)**
+## **STEP 7 - Here's the screenshot of my output after I started data cleaning (See screenshot)**
 <img src="Images/task2.png" alt="Alt Text" width="900" height="600">

 ## **In Power Query**